The European Union (excluding the UK) is the third largest ecommerce market in the world, with total online retail sales of $412 billion annually.

 All visit data in this article for Europe excludes the UK.
 For online marketplaces in the UK see Online Marketplaces in the UK: Amazon and eBay Dominate.

-eBay is the second largest online marketplace in Europe, but with only 35% of Amazon’s European traffic.
+eBay is the second largest online marketplace in Europe, but with only 37% of Amazon’s European traffic.
 Despite early popularity in Europe, eBay is significantly behind Amazon in every major country.

 The first surprise in the list, for those not familiar with European ecommerce, is Polish marketplace Allegro.
 Poland is now a developed economy, following rapid growth over the last thirty years.
-Allegro has grown with it, and now has over 200 million visits per month, 96% of which come from Poland.
+Allegro has grown with it, and now has 185 million visits per month, 96% of which come from Poland.

-Next is Zalando, the only large pan-European marketplace other than Amazon and eBay.
+Fifth is Zalando, the only large pan-European marketplace other than Amazon and eBay.
 Zalando is a German company, but has meaningful traffic from Italy, France, Netherlands, Poland and other countries, as well as Germany.

 It is perhaps ironic that two American companies lead ecommerce in Europe and, while they are certainly stronger in some countries than others, they basically sell across the whole continent.
 Almost all of the large domestic European online marketplaces focus on their own country, sometimes along with one or two neighboring countries, despite being part of the most closely integrated economic bloc in the world.